My-Finance-Report/yearly_report/README.md

 # User feedback

 - delete button in the table doesnt work

 - there is deff some bugs with the workers
+- processed files should come from the .. job? or the job maybe should just have an FK to file?

 - manually add transactions
 - budget and budget progress